MinnPost/legislature-tracker/README.md

 #### Link field formatting

 There are a few fields that are a list of links.
-You should use this subject so that they are parsed correctly.
+You should use this format so that they are parsed correctly.
 Do note that the parser is pretty rudimentary so don't expect much.

 ```
 "Link text title|http://www.example.com/123", "Another link text title|http://www.example.com/154"